 At the Network Dynamics and Simulation Science Laboratory she is working with a trans-disciplinary group of researchers who specialize in building individual based models and advanced simulation methods to study social processes on large social networks.
-These include contagion of behaviors and diseases, emergency planning and response to man-made and natural disasters, cascading failures in infrastructures, forecasting of societal events, and modeling of networked commodity markets such as wireless spectrum and electricity.
-Her work has been funded by various agencies such as NIH-NIGMS, DOE-Sunshot Initiative, NSF-NETS, NSF-ICES, NSF-HSD, IARPA-OSI and DoD-DTRA.
+These include contagion of behaviors and diseases, emergency planning and response to man-made and natural disasters, cascading failures in infrastructures, forecasting of societal events, and modeling of networked markets such as for wireless spectrum and electricity.
+Her work has been funded by various agencies such as NIH-NIGMS, DOE-Sunshot Initiative, NSF-NETS, NSF-ICES, IARPA-OSI and DoD-DTRA.